 If you're looking for a quotation from a Supreme Court case, try the Encyclopedia of Supreme Court Quotations (Christopher A. Anzalone, ed.
 2000) (Ref.
 KF8742.A35 A59 2000 & online).
 It's organized by general subject, with a more specific subject index, and also includes a table of cases with short case summaries so you have a context for the quotation.

-The Supreme Court Compendium: Data, Decisions & Developments (Lee Epstein, et al., 4th ed.)
+The Supreme Court Compendium: Data, Decisions & Developments (Lee Epstein, et al., 5th ed.)
 (Ref.
-KF8742 .E68 2007) is an excellent source for statistics and quick facts.
+KF8742 .S914 2012) is an excellent source for statistics and quick facts.
 Voting statistics and case summaries for the previous OT are also reviewed in every November issue of Harvard Law Review (Periodicals, Level 4).

 Landmark Decisions of the United States Supreme Court (Ref.
 KF4549 .F56 2003 & 2d ed.
 2008) provides half-page summaries of approximately 1200 cases, in chronological order.

 Biographical Encyclopedia of the Supreme Court: The Lives and Legal Philosophies of the Justices (Melvin Urofsky, ed.)
-(Ref KF8744 .B56 2006) is current, providing portraits of every Justice and further readings.
+(Ref KF8744 .B56 2006) provides portraits of every Justice through 2006 and further readings.
 Additionally, U.S. Reports include memorials to Justices, with "In Memoriam [Justice]" noted on the spine of the appropriate volume.

 The ABC-CLIO Supreme Court Handbooks series, published in the last five years, surveys Supreme Court decisions and Justices in a historical context.
-Titles are structured, "The ______ Court: Justices, Rulings, and Legacy" (Jay and Ellsworth, Chase, Taney, Waite, Fuller, White, Hughes, Taft, Stone, Vinson, Warren, Burger, and Rehnquist are currently available) (KF8742; check catalog for complete call number).
+Titles are structured, "The ______ Court: Justices, Rulings, and Legacy" (Jay and Ellsworth, Chase, Taney, Waite, Fuller, White, Hughes, Taft, Stone, Vinson, Warren, Burger, and Rehnquist are currently available) (KF8742; check catalog for complete call number; some e-books also available).

 The American Supreme Court (Robert G. McCloskey, 5th ed., revised by Sanford Levinson) (KF8742 .M32 2010).
 The book provides a history of the Court and its great cases and judicial roles.
 It includes a detailed bibliography and coverage of institutional and doctrinal studies of the Court.